Here’s How to Knit with Circular Needles both Flat and in the Round

 Number two, knitting in the round this way inevitably forces me to have to redistribute stitches every now and then.

 One final reason is that if I’m making something like a hat that requires decreasing, eventually I have to exchange the circular needle for DPNs.
-This is because eventually there will not be enough stitches to fit comfortably around the needle.
+Because eventually, there will not be enough stitches to fit comfortably around the needle.
 Then the switch must happen.

 It isn’t a difficult process, just one I’d rather avoid if I can.